technik-gegg/LeoNerd-OLED-Module-Library/README.md

 You have to create two object instances:

-+ one for the U8G2 library
++ one for the U8G2 library (or any other library which supports an SH1106 I2C OLED display)
 + one for the LeoNerdEncoder library

 I.e., by using these global instance variables: